JDiaz824/MealCraft/README.md

 ## About The Project

-**MealCraft** is a smart recipe suggestion engine written in C++.
-It tackles the common challenge of deciding what to cook based on the ingredients you already have at home.

-This project aims to reduce food waste and make home cooking more efficient.
-Instead of letting food spoil or defaulting to takeout, MealCraft helps you discover recipes you can make right now.
+**MealCraft** is a C++ recipe suggestion engine that finds recipes based on the ingredients you have on hand.
+It is designed to reduce food waste and make home cooking more efficient.

-At its core, this project also serves as a technical comparison between two data structures for building an inverted index: a custom **Hash Map** and a custom **Trie**.
+This project also serves as a technical comparison between two inverted index data structures, a custom **Hash Map** and a custom **Trie**, both built from scratch to map ingredients to recipes.

 ---

-## Features
+### Key Features

-* **Ingredient-Based Search:** Find recipes by entering a list of available ingredients.
+* **Ingredient-Based Search:** Find recipes using a list of available ingredients.
-* **Data Structure Comparison:** Built with two parallel inverted index implementations:
+* **Data Structure Comparison:** Implements both a `HashMap` and `Trie` for performance analysis.
-    * **Hash Map:** A custom-built hash map for fast lookups.
-    * **Trie:** A custom-built trie (prefix tree) for efficient searching.
-* **View Recipe Details:** Allows the user to select a recipe from the search results to view its full details (name, ingredients, and instructions).
-* **Performance Analysis:** The design allows for benchmarking the `buildIndex` and `findRecipes` functions of both data structures.
+* **Recipe Details:** View full recipe details (ingredients, instructions) from search results.
 ---

 ## Built With